verloop/recipe-webhook-examples/README.md

 values of the variables.
 In the above example, two variables are being set: `operator` and `rechargeNumber`
 Note: All the variables should be first declared in the Recipe builder interface.
+  * `sys_language` is a system variable of type `Language`.
+It holds the current language in which the chat is being run.
+Webhooks can change the value of `sys_language` to available language name or id in the recipe and the subsequent chat flow will change to that language.

 * `state`: A JSON object which can hold custom key, value pairs.
 The same state is returned in the subsequent webhook requests.
 In the sample response above, an `orderid`